1. How do I apply to Music at the University of Waterloo?

 No. In order to study music here, you must be accepted by the University of Waterloo.

 You have registered for your first term of a music ensemble.
 The University of Waterloo Music department at Conrad Grebel University College offers eight ensembles: Chapel Choir, Chamber Choir and University Choir for vocalists; Orchestra, Jazz Ensemble, World Music Ensemble and Instrumental Chamber Ensembles for instrumentalists.
 See the ensemble web page of this website for more information on ensembles.
 In order to join an ensemble, you need to audition.
 Auditions are held during registration week and the first week of class in September, the first week of class in January and the first week of class in May.
 Sign up for auditions are online on our website.
-You may also call the Music Administration Assistant to arrange an audition.
+You may also email Angelica Allen (the Ensemble Coordinator) to arrange an audition.

 Some ensembles are harder to get into than others.
 For instance, the Chapel Choir and Chamber Choir are smaller choirs.
 The singers chosen are strong vocalists, with an extensive background in choral singing.
 Generally speaking, if you have experience in playing in ensembles in high school, or in other groups, and/or have taken private music lessons, you stand a good chance of getting into the ensemble of your choice.
 Learn more about music ensembles and the audition requirements for each at the ensembles web page.